aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 {{% alert color="primary" %}}

-Sometimes, you need to find out Query Tables and List Objects related to some External Data Connection.
-Query Tables are related to External Data Connection object with Connection Id, while List Objects are related to a Query Table.
+Sometimes, you need to find out Query Tables and List Objects related to an External Data Connection.
+Query Tables are related to an External Data Connection object with a Connection ID, while List Objects are related to a Query Table.

 {{% /alert %}}

 ## **Find Query Tables and List Objects related to External Data Connections**
-The following sample codes with [sample excel file](5115493.xlsm) explain how to find Query Tables and List Objects related to External Data Connection.
+The following sample codes with [sample Excel file](5115493.xlsm) explain how to find Query Tables and List Objects related to an External Data Connection.

 ```c++
 #include <iostream>